RAL-UC/SSMM/README.md

              ../assets/FR3, ../assets/agilex_bunker

-- To use the assests in "../assets/.." the following Mujoco compiler option was included:
+- To use the assests in "../assets/.." the following MuJoCo compiler option was included:

              '<compiler ... meshdir="assets" ... />'